Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 When in text edit fields the usual hotkeys can be used.

+## How to avoid or remove invalid data in a track?

+QMS is a software for
+* _managing and displaying of recorded waypoints and tracks_ (GPS data).
+A recorded track consists of a sequence of recorded trackpoints.
+The trackpoint data consists of location, elevation, timestamp and some other data.
+With the exception of rare failures caused by the recording GPS device this data is consistent (valid).
+* _creating new waypoints and tracks_.
+The creation of a track requires a map so that track points can be properly located.
+If elevation data should be added to the track then this data (DEM data) should be available in QMS.
+Finally, if routing should be used for track creation then routing data should be available in QMS.

+QMS offers quite a few easy ways to create and edit tracks.
+Among others
+* copy, cut and paste and
+* adding and deleting

+of trackpoints are supported.

+In a track created with the methods mentioned in the last paragraph
+* can be trackpoints with or without timestamps,
+* can different track segments have trackpoints with inconsistent (invalid) timestamps,
+* can elevation data be available or not or can be even invalid (see discussion in the following 2 sections of this page).

+If there are invalid timestamps or elevation data in a newly created or edited track then QMS displays a red warning message in the track info box.

+The user should use the __Change timestamps of track points__ filter to remove invalid timestamps.

+Different approaches for avoiding or removing invalid elevations are described in the following 2 sections of this page.

 ## How to edit the elevation of a track point manually?

 * Open the edit window for the track,